Currently, we have to take an indirect way to get unix_time in milliseconds.

 time = Time.now milliseconds = time.to_i(:millisecond)

-Updated by david_macmahon (David MacMahon) about 5 years ago
+Updated by david_macmahon (David MacMahon) over 5 years ago

 How about a more general